wwWallet/wallet-docs/docs/wallet/06-encryption-architecture.md

 `PrivateData` without exposing **privateKey** in cleartext unnecessarily.

+### Using **prfKey** and **passwordKey** to wrap en ECDH private key

+The [`deriveKey()`][derive-key] function in WebCrypto does not support deriving an ECDH private key deterministically, for example from PRF output or from an PBKDF2 output key.
+Therefore we instead have to generate the ECDH key pair nondeterministically and store the wrapped private key.

 ## Critique

 This design has some drawbacks, and some of the intended advantages are